I work with older children and adolescents who are comfortable navigating a virtual platform independently.

 a “step-by-step” manner.
 Therapy may be teaching oriented, directive in building new

-skills, and involves assigning opportunities to practice/implement those skills, especially
+skills, and may involve assigning opportunities to practice/implement those skills.

 One of the most important goals of therapy is the transfer of skills and insights learned to

 the “real-world” environment.
 Often, maintenance or prevention oriented sessions will be